 Similar to angel investors, private investors such as venture capitalists also come to the table with a lot of business and institutional knowledge.

 They're also well-connected with other businesses that may help a new startup, professionals that a startup might want to take on, and — obviously — other potential investors.

 Also similar to angel investors, part of what venture capitalists want in return for their investment is equity in a startup.

 That means that a founder gives up part of their ownership when they bring on venture capital.

-Depending on the deal, a VC may even end up with a majority share — more than 50 percent ownerships — of a startup.
-That means the founder or founders essentially lose management control of their company.
+Depending on the deal, a VC may even end up with a majority share — more than 50 percent ownership — of a startup.
+That means the founder (or small businesses) essentially lose management control of their company.

 Finding private investors depends on the type of investor a startup is looking for.

 We're not going to go over family and friends, because that's obvious, and we're also not going to go over private equity, for all of the reasons outlines above.

 But let's take a look at the other two main types of private investors.